-South of the Atacama, but north of Santiago stretches a vast expanse of outback territory.
+North of Santiago stretches a vast expanse of outback territory.
 Vineyards hugging rugged hills, dried riverbeds and a landscape that is reminiscent of the American Southwest.
 This is not a top tourist destination, although the grapes that make the country’s favorite drink, Pisco Sour, are grown here.
 This is also an area that is well known to star-gazers.
-There are a number of observatories accessible to visitors, that makes it easy to watch the starry night skies.
-Since there are few places of habitation, the night is jet black and the stars seem almost close enough to touch.
+There are a number of observatories accessible to visitors, which makes it easy to watch the dazzling night skies.
+There is virtually zero light pollution.
+The night is jet black and the stars seem almost close enough to touch.

 La Serena is the main hub of this region, a coastal town that is popular with Chilean holidaymakers.